floragunncom/search-guard-docs/_content/_docs_installation/sg200_upgrade.md

 1. Backup.\
    Preparing a backup is a very important step due to Elasticsearch's inability to downgrade the cluster node.
 Therefore, if the upgrade procedure is not accomplished, you will need backups to restore the cluster to its previous version.
 Please use the following [documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/snapshots-take-snapshot.html) to create the cluster backup.
 It is also worth testing if the created backup can be restored.

-2. Upgrade Search Guard to verion 1.4.0 and Elasticseare to version 8.7.1\
+2. Upgrade Search Guard to version 1.4.0 or 1.6.0 and Elasticseare to version 8.7.1\
 The current step is associated with the usual Search Guard upgrade procedure conveyed by the following [documentation](./installation_upgrading.md).
 3. Adjust multitenancy configuration.\
    Multitenancy configuration in Search Guard versions before 2.0.0 was present in the `kibana.yml` file, e.g.